jouisseuse/gym-cooking/README.md

 | :---: | :---: | :---: |
 | ![selfish](images_svo/svo0_partner.gif) | ![prosocial](images_svo/svo45_partner.gif) | ![altruistic](images_svo/svo90_partner.gif) |
 | **45 steps.** Magenta stays put; blue carries the whole recipe alone. | **52 steps.** Both move; mid-range SVO has the most coordination friction. | **41 steps.** Tight cooperation -- both chop in parallel and meet at the plate. |

-### Part 2: Inferring *unknown* SVO
-The partner's SVO is treated as hidden.
-Each agent maintains a particle-filter posterior over the partner's `theta`.
-After every observed partner action, the filter updates which candidate SVO values best explain the behavior.
-- Idle actions are stronger evidence for lower `theta`; purposeful movement towards useful subtasks is stronger evidence for higher `theta`.
-- The posterior mean is fed back into the delegator, closing the loop between inference and planning.

 Key observations: